KirstieJane/STEMMRoleModels/README.md

 Inspire future generations by providing the most exciting and diverse speakers for your conference.

+## Where we came from

+The organisers of the Rosalind Franklin Appathon

-GitHub is a platform that allows f for STEMM Role Models App developed by Kirstie Whitaker as part of the Rosalind Franklin Appathon 2016.
+GitHub is a platform that allows open collaboration along with super snazzy version control.
+This STEMM Role Models App repository was created by Kirstie Whitaker but everyone is welcome to join.

 Other team members are listed in the [MeetTheTeam.md](https://github.com/KirstieJane/STEMMRoleModels/blob/master/MeetTheTeam.md) markdown file.